SwissBorg/pekko-persistence-postgres/docs/basic-configuration.md

 ---

-## Enabling Akka Persistence Postgres plugin
+## Enabling Pekko Persistence Postgres plugin

 The plugin relies on [Slick-pg](https://github.com/tminglei/slick-pg) to do create the SQL dialect for the database in use, therefore the following must be configured in `application.conf`

-Configure `akka-persistence`:
+Configure `pekko-persistence`:

-- instruct akka persistence to use the `postgres-journal` plugin,
+- instruct pekko persistence to use the `postgres-journal` plugin,
-- instruct akka persistence to use the `postgres-snapshot-store` plugin,
+- instruct pekko persistence to use the `postgres-snapshot-store` plugin,

 Configure `slick.db`: